ahodieb/pyOSPF/README.md

 Generate the routing table for this node to all other nodes.

 ##Process :
-applying the implementation of dijktra's algorithm on the graph to generate the shortest path from the node to all other nodes in the AS.
+applying the implementation of Dijkstra's algorithm on the graph to generate the shortest path from the node to all other nodes in the AS.

-#Step 5 : Maintaining LSDB / Routing Table
+#Step 4 : Maintaining LSDB / Routing Table